 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-1.After navigating the windy 27-mile stretch along CA-128 upon exiting Highway 101, stop to stretch your legs in Boonville, a small town with big charm in Anderson Valley's wine country.
+1After navigating the windy 27-mile stretch along California 128 upon exiting Highway 101, stop to stretch your legs in Boonville, a small town with big charm in Anderson Valley's wine country.
 Boonville's easily walkable main drag is dotted with antique stores and small shops full of local art.
-Pop into the pocket-sized Paysanne for gourmet ice cream, handmade caramels and scrumptious cookies in flavors like sea salt chocolate.
+Pop into the pocket-sized Paysanne for gourmet ice cream, handmade caramels, and scrumptious cookies in flavors like sea salt chocolate.

-2.From Boonville, continue about four miles past downtown Mendocino on California 128 to Highway 1, which hugs the rugged coastline, until you reach the Point Cabrillo Lighthouse.
-This historic light station, built in 1909, sits on a bluff overlooking the Pacific; though the lighthouse and innkeeper's building close at 4 p.m., the surrounding nature preserve makes for a spectacular sunset walk and is open until half-hour after sunset.
+2From Boonville, continue about four miles past downtown Mendocino on California 128 to Highway 1, which hugs the rugged coastline, until you reach the Point Cabrillo Light Station.
+This historic light station, built in 1909, sits on a bluff overlooking the Pacific; though the lighthouse and innkeeper's building close at 4 p.m., the surrounding nature preserve makes for a spectacular sunset walk and is open until a half-hour after sunset.

 Insider Tip Another excellent pit stop between Mendocino and San Francisco is The Philo Apple Farm.
 The working farm and cooking school has an honor-system stand where you can pick up delectable jams, ciders, and chutneys.

-3.Pull up a bar stool at Patterson's Pub, where you can enjoy a friendly, local atmosphere and locally-sourced pub grub.
-The building is an old 19th-century rectory, but the patrons don't feel too bad that they're now serving 28 beers on tap.
-They also serve brunch on Saturdays and Sundays from 10-2.
-(10485 Lansing Street, Mendocino, CA 95460)
+3Pull up a bar stool at Patterson's Pub, where you can enjoy a friendly atmosphere and locally sourced pub grub.
+The building is an old nineteenth-century rectory, but the patrons don't feel too bad that they're now serving twenty-eight beers on tap.
+They also serve brunch on Saturdays and Sundays from 10 a.m.-2 p.m.

-4.Take a self-guided art walk through town, starting with the Mendocino Art Center, the pioneering hub of the community's art culture.
-Watch artists at work with all types of mediums in their studios (the center also houses a theater company that performs in the evenings).
+4Take a self-guided art walk through town, starting with the Mendocino Art Center, the pioneering hub of the community's art culture.
+Watch artists at work in their studios with all types of mediums (the center also houses a theater company that performs in the evenings).
 From there, move on to the Artists' Co-op of Mendocino, which offers free refreshments at gallery openings every second Saturday.
-Finally, since acting is an art in itself, take a stroll past the Blair House Inn, which served as the home of TV sleuth Jessica Fletcher, played by Angela Lansbury in the long-running "Murder, She Wrote."
+Finally, because acting is an art in itself, take a stroll past the Blair House Inn, which served as the home of TV sleuth Jessica Fletcher, played by Angela Lansbury in the long-running "Murder, She Wrote."
 Fans will recognize the iconic white picket fence, with the gate Lansbury opened after dismounting her bicycle.

-1.It's easy to linger over the weekly Champagne brunch at the historic Mendocino Hotel Garden Café, whose menu is sourced with local ingredients such as crab, mushrooms, and salmon.
+1It's easy to linger over the weekly Champagne brunch at the historic Mendocino Hotel Garden Room, with a menu of locally sourced ingredients such as crab, mushrooms, and salmon.
 Choose from authentic huevos rancheros with housemade salsa, a fluffy omelette with Dungeness crab, and spicy house-made sausage or crab eggs benedict—all of which pair perfectly with a flute of bubbly.